dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2327: Regular attendance fosters student success.
+### T2327: Regular attendance ensures student engagement and can lead to academic success.

 |Support|
 |---|